 It’s a workplace scenario that you may have experienced.
 Your boss, who’s constantly overwhelmed by work, asks you to assume direct supervision of an ad hoc team to tackle an urgent and unexpected need.

 Even though you’re not a manager by title, or even experience, you’re suddenly thrust into this new de facto role, fraught with uncertainty and insecurity.
 Lacking formal authority, you must act as the manager.
 How do you earn the respect of your new “subordinates,” and how do you mold them into a team that’s willing to work for you and achieve results?
 You feel as if you are tip-toeing through a mine field.

 Managing without authority is a tricky proposition – and it’s one that’s all the more common as COVID-affected workplaces thrust people into new or modified roles.
-You can benefit from preparing yourself for this challenge.
+You can benefit by preparing yourself for this challenge.

 Think of it as an opportunity to shine and to add an accomplishment to your resume that can help you move up in your career when the time is right.
 With that in mind, here are a few key points to consider when assuming authority without the formal title to back it up.